-Michael Schumacher Health Update: Formula 1 Legend Might Be Transferred To US; Racer’s F2001 Up For Auction
+Michael Schumacher Health Update: Formula 1 Legend Might Be Transferred To US, Racer’s F2001 Up For Auction

 — Michael Schumacher (@schumacher) September 20, 2017

-Stay tuned for the latest news and updates about the health condition of Michael Schumacher!
+Stay tuned for the latest news and updates about the health of Michael Schumacher!

 [Featured Image by Clive Mason/Getty Images]